-This in-vitro study concludes that the Triton device is accurate when measuring blood content within suction canisters in an OR setting.
-207 unique canisters were created with varying amounts of blood, saline, and % hemolysis and measured under 3 different ambient light conditions for a total of 621 measurements.
-Bland-Altman analysis revealed an average bias of 4.1g Hgb compared to the reference assay.
+This in-vitro study concludes that the Triton device is accurate when measuring blood content in canisters in an OR setting.
+207 sample canisters of different volumes with varying amounts of blood, saline, plasma, and blood cell hemolysis were imaged under 3 different ambient light conditions for a total of 621 measurements.
+Bland-Altman analysis revealed Triton having a bias of +4.7g, +3.4g, and +4.1g for dark, medium and bright lighting conditions, respectively, compared to the pre-measured canister hemoglobin mass.

 This in-vivo study focused on Triton’s accuracy analyzing sponge Hgb content compared to both gravimetric analysis and a reference standard (Hgb extraction from rinsed sponges).
 46 patients treated within orthopedics, general surgery, cardiac surgery and obstetrics were included.
 Bland-Altman analysis showed superiority of the Triton system compared to the gravimetric method, and showed clinically meaningful accuracy during surgical use.